plotly/dash-vtk/demos/usage-vtk-cfd/README.md

 ## Goal

-The goal of that example is to show you how you can use PyVista to get a PointCloud and render it using dash-vtk on the client side.
+The goal of that example is to show you how you can use PyVista/VTK to load and process some CFD dataset and dynamically adjust some filter parameters and render the result in a 3D Web view using dash-vtk.